MaciekBaron/simple-sprite/README.md

 forth), defaults to `false`
 * `loop` - defines the number of loops the animation should perform, defaults to 0 (infinite)

-The second argument of the "constructor" can be a callback function that is called after the animation has finished.
+The second argument of the "constructor" can be a callback function that is called after every loop.

 After we've created our Sprite, we want to start animating it: